 TreasuryDirect is the U.S. Treasury’s online platform for buying federal government securities.
-You can purchase Treasury bills, bonds, notes, savings bonds, floating rate notes (FRNs) and Treasury inflation-protected securities (TIPS) on the platform.
+You can purchase Treasury bills, bonds, notes, savings bonds, floating rate notes (FRNs), Series I bonds (also known as I bonds) and Treasury inflation-protected securities (TIPS) on the platform.

 The idea behind TreasuryDirect is to provide a place for individuals and institutional investors to purchase Treasury securities directly from the government without having to go through a broker or another middleman.
 You can link your TreasuryDirect account to any personal bank account, making for a very streamlined purchasing process.

 You can set up an account with TreasuryDirect online in around 10 minutes.
 All you’ll need to sign up is your email address, Social Security Number (SSN) or Employee Identification Number (EIN), your bank account number and your bank’s routing number.
 Head to the TreasuryDirect website and follow the instructions, and you’ll be ready to start purchasing bonds in no time.